poppy-project/poppy-docs/en/programming/ros.md

 In order to use your Poppy robot with ROS you need **ROS 1 Noetic** with **Ubuntu 20.04**.
 Version ROS 2 supports Windows ans MacOS, but Poppy is not yet compatible.

 Only Poppy Ergo Jr has a total compatibility with ROS from software v4.0.0.
-Check your software version number in the top right of your robot's homepage.
+Check your software version number in the top right of your robot's homepage [http://poppy.local](http://poppy.local).

 For Torso and Humanoid, some [packages](https://poppy.discourse.group/t/support-of-ros-available-for-poppy-ergo-jr/) are available though, for advanced users.